 Pope John VIII may not have been a pontiff that many people would recall were it not for a certain cleric of medieval chroniclers who insisted that Pope John VIII could have very well been the most unique Pope of all time.
 Can it really be possible that a woman rose through the Roman Catholic ranks and was eventually elected Pope?

-Angelicus’s fate may not have been such a brutal one however.
-Some chronicles reckon that Pope Joan wasnt promptly executed for heresy, but imprisoned for a number of years and forced to undergo penance for what she was said to have done.
+Angelicus’s fate may not have been such a brutal one, however.
+Some chronicles reckon that Pope Joan was not promptly executed for heresy, but imprisoned for a number of years and forced to undergo penance for what she was said to have done.
 Her baby, a boy, grew up to become the Bishop of Ostia and had his mother entombed in his cathedral upon her passing.

-The Roman Catholic Church has always denounced these reports and maintain that such an event never took place.
+The Roman Catholic Church has always denounced these reports and maintains that such an event never took place.